RyzenGatto/Ai-HDL-MacroPad/README.md

 # Ai-HDL-MacroPad
 Application Specific nRF52840 OR RP2040 based Keyboards for the PRISM Lab at the University of Arizona

-Below are 3D renders and schematics
+Below are 3D renders.
+Schematic for the latest version is available in the Repo.

 ## Version 2
 Fully integrated Macro Design.
 This is the test PCB with a few GPIO pins connected to some headers + the RP2040 RUN pin